What is urban greening (and how is it creating the cities of the future)?

 5. Mitigate global heating

-Cities are often identified as urban heat islands – concentrated areas that experience higher temperatures than their surroundings. ccording to research, cities are warming up by 0.56C a decade during the day and 0.43C a decade at night.
-In the same study, it was found that green urban spaces could address this problem by producing a cooling effect in cities.
+Cities are often identified as urban heat islands – concentrated areas that experience higher temperatures than their surroundings.
+In fact, according to research, cities are warming up by 0.56C a decade during the day and 0.43C a decade at night.
+In the same study, it was found that green urban spaces could address this problem by producing a cooling effect, decreasing urban citizens’ exposure to extreme heat.

 6. Reduce flood risk

-Flooding, another impact of climate change with potentially catastrophic consequences, can be mitigated through green urban planning.
-Green spaces can help intercept and slow down rainwater before it reaches waterways and sewage systems.
+Another impact of climate change with potentially catastrophic consequences, flooding, can be mitigated through urban planning that incorporates greening.
+These green spaces can help intercept and slow down rainwater before it reaches waterways and sewage systems.

 7. Creates a natural habitat for wildlife

-Green spaces provide wildlife for a range of species.
+Green spaces can help provide a habitat for biodiversity.
 Bees, whose population has been decreasing at an alarming rate in recent years (in large part due to urbanisation), would receive the food and resources they need to survive in green public spaces.
-Similarly, birds – who are reliant on access to trees – would stand to benefit from the greenifying of urban spaces.
+Similarly, birds, who are reliant on access to trees, would stand to benefit from the greenifying of urban spaces.

 There are a wide range of greening methods city planners and businesses can incorporate into their infrastructure, including: